thysultan/stylis/plugins/calc/README.md

 # calc

-reduces calc() references whenever it's possible.
+stylis plugin to compute calc() references where possible.